CesareTonola/jacobi_tasks/README.md

 ### IK Solver

-This task requires building the C++ package first:
+This task requires building the C++ package first.
+Before, that, you need to install [Pinocchio](https://stack-of-tasks.github.io/pinocchio/download.html).
+Then:

 ```bash
 cd ~/jacobi_ws